Learn how to train Low-Rank Adaptation (LoRA) models using Kohya in PAI ArtLab for customized image generation with Stable Diffusion.

 LyCORIS (predecessor to LoHa/LoCon)

-LyCORIS is an enhanced version of LoRA that can fine-tune 26 layers of a neural network, compared to LoRA's 17 layers.
-This results in better performance.
+LyCORIS is an enhanced LoRA version that can fine-tune 26 neural network layers compared to LoRA's 17, resulting in better performance.
 LyCORIS is more expressive, has more parameters, and can handle more information than LoRA.
-The core components of LyCORIS are LoHa and LoCon.
-LoCon adjusts each level of the SD model, while LoHa doubles the amount of information processed.
+The core components are LoHa and LoCon.
+LoCon adjusts each SD model level, while LoHa doubles the amount of processed information.

 LoCon

-Conventional LoRA only adjusts the cross-attention layers.
+Conventional LoRA adjusts only cross-attention layers.
 LoCon uses the same method to adjust the ResNet matrix.
-LoCon has now been merged into LyCORIS, so the old LoCon extensions are no longer needed.
+LoCon has been merged into LyCORIS, making old LoCon extensions obsolete.
 For more information, see LoCon-LoRA for Convolution Network.

 LoHa

-LoHa (LoRA with Hadamard Product) replaces the matrix dot product in the original method with the Hadamard Product.
-In theory, it can hold more information under the same conditions.
+LoHa (LoRA with Hadamard Product) replaces the matrix dot product with the Hadamard Product.
+Theoretically, it can hold more information under the same conditions.
 For more information, see FedPara Low-Rank Hadamard Product For Communication-Efficient Federated Learning.

 DyLoRA

 For LoRA, a higher rank is not always better.
-The optimal value depends on the specific model, dataset characteristics, and the task.
-DyLoRA can explore and learn various LoRA rank configurations within a specified dimension (rank).
-This simplifies the process of finding the most suitable rank and improves the efficiency and accuracy of model fine-tuning.
+The optimal value depends on the specific model, dataset characteristics, and task.
+DyLoRA can explore and learn various LoRA rank configurations within a specified dimension, simplifying the process of finding the optimal rank and improving model fine-tuning efficiency and accuracy.

 Prepare a dataset